sphinx-gallery/sphinx-gallery/doc/configuration.rst

     }

-The gallery uses various CSS classes to display these thumbnails, which default to maximum 160x160px.
-To change this, e.g. to display the images at 250x250px, you can modify the default CSS with something like the following in your own site's CSS file:
+The gallery uses various CSS classes to display these thumbnails, which default to maximum 160x112px.
+To change this, e.g. to display the images at 250x250px, you can modify the default CSS with something like the following in your ``gallery.css``` file:

 .. code-block:: css